gsdlab/ClaferMooVisualizer/README.md

 > `v0.10.20`

-3. Make sure `uploads` folder is accessible for writing, since temporary files will be stored there.
+4. Make sure `uploads` folder is accessible for writing, since temporary files will be stored there.

+5. If you use Shell scipts (`.sh`) for running, make sure the scripts have `Execute` permissions.

 ### Running